tarikh03/K2View-Academy/articles/DPM/03_Representantive_User_Interface/04_Representative_User_Interface_Customer_Search.md

 ![image](/articles/DPM/images/Figure_36_Representative_FindCustomers.png)

 Enter your search criteria into the "Search" field.
 Entries can be alphanumeric, and either a whole or patrial section of the data you want to find.
 The DPM system will find and retrieve data matches in all the table columns.
-For this example, we will search for a customer who lives in the state of Puerto Rico by entering **PR** into the Search field.
+For this example, we will search for a customer who lives in the state of Puerto Rico by entering **pr** into the Search field.

 **Note**: Entries and subsequesnt results are not case-sensitive.